strapi/strapi/docs/docs/guides/05-type-system/01-philosophy.md

 Although Strapi users don't often engage directly with the type system, it nonetheless profoundly influences their Strapi experience.

-It ensures the provision of type-safe APIs (such as the document service), which greatly reduces runtime errors, offers a simple way of discovering APIs, and makes the system more reliable overall.
+It ensures the provision of type-safe APIs (such as the document service), which greatly reduces runtime errors, offers a simple way of discovering APIs via autocompletion and code hinting, and makes the system more reliable overall.

 Moreover, it arms users with ready-made types, which they can use to type-proof their applications or customizations.